openforis/collect-earth-online-doc/docs/source/collection/start.rst

    .. thumbnail:: ../_images/collect2.png
       :title: Mouseover the clipboard icon to see the rules.
-      :group: collect-data
+      :width: 80%
       :align: center

    - If you violate the rules, there will be a popup explaining what is wrong with your answer.

    .. thumbnail:: ../_images/collect3.png
       :title: A rule pop-up.
-      :group: collect-data
+      :width: 80%
+      :align: center

 7. Your project may have a confidence slider.
 If this feature is enabled, simply choose the percentage value that best represents your confidence in your answers, where 100 is totally confident.
 8. Continue until all sample points have been assigned a value for all survey questions.
-9. Then, click on **[SAVE]**.
+9. Then, click on **[Save]**.
 You will receive an error message if you have not answered all of the questions.
 10. The next plot for analysis shows up automatically.
 11. When all plots are classified, a pop-up window appears to inform you that all sample plots of your project are analyzed.